ied206/ManagedWimLib/USAGE.md

 ## Initialization

-ManagedWimLib requires explicit loading of a wimlib library.
+ManagedWimLib requires the explicit loading of a wimlib library.

 You must call `Wim.GlobalInit()` before using `ManagedWimLib`.
 Please put this code snippet in your application init code:

 #### For .NET Framework 4.5.1+